-At the University of Pretoria, concern for and thinking about a child with problems developed hand in hand with the activities of the Child Guidance Institute that was established in 1929 in the Department of Social Work.
-In 1949 after the Institute was assigned to the Faculty of Education under the direction of B. F. Nel an exceptional period was ushered in during which the pedagogic foundation was laid on which orthopedagogics could be built as an identifiable pedagogic perspective.
-Until his retirement in 1970 Nel was the propelling force behind thinking about the deviant child and he had shown unambiguously that intervening with these children is primarily a pedagogic matter, and indeed he accomplished this in a period when it was generally accepted that this intervention was an extension of medical, psychological, sociological and psychiatric work.
+At the University of Pretoria, concern for and thinking about a child with problems develops hand in hand with the activities of the Child Guidance Institute, which is established in 1929 in the Department of Social Work.
+In 1949, after the Institute is assigned to the Faculty of Education under the direction of B. F. Nel, an exceptional period is ushered in, during which the pedagogical foundation is laid, on which orthopedagogics could be built, as an identifiable pedagogical perspective.
+Until his retirement in 1970, Nel is the propelling force behind thinking about the deviant child, and he shows unambiguously that intervening with these children is primarily a pedagogic matter and, indeed, he accomplishes this in a period when it is generally accepted that this intervention is an extension of medical, psychological, sociological, and psychiatric work.

-Especially since the 1960's a large number of publications have appeared by persons connected with the Institute in which it is shown how one has to set about helping a child in educative distress.
-There were relevant questions about the role of the educator in helping a child who for one or another reason is "conspicuous".
-The child's educational situatedness was taken as the point of departure and thinking about a child with problems was strongly influenced by the prevailing pedagogic thought of the time.
+Especially since the 1960's, many publications appear by persons connected with the Institute, in which it is shown how one must set about helping a child in educative distress.
+There are relevant questions about the role of the educator in helping a child who, for one or another reason, is "conspicuous".
+The child's educational situatedness is taken as the point of departure and thinking about a child with problems is strongly influenced by the prevailing pedagogical thought of the time.

-2. The deviant child as educationally situated
+2. The deviant child, as educationally situated,

-With reference to a philosophical-anthropologically founded pedagogic thought, especially after World War II, particular attention was given to both the disabled child and those with learning and educative difficulties in general.
-With the conviction that giving assistance to these children has to take place within an educative situation, a pedagogical-psychological approach was advocated that rests on a personologically oriented view according to which a child is seen as a somatic-psychic-spiritual being.
-Nel refers to a "modern direction of thinking in the pedagogics that the Faculty of Education is developing and which now links up with the anthropological-pedagogical views that have developed in Europe, especially in Germany, Holland, Belgium, Switzerland and France where the pedagogic situation is the starting point" (30:1).
+With reference to a philosophical-anthropologically founded pedagogical thought, especially after World War II, special attention is given to both the disabled child and those with learning and educative difficulties, in general.
+With the conviction that giving assistance to these children must take place within an educative situation, a pedagogical-psychological approach is advocated which rests on a personologically oriented view, according to which a child is seen as a somatic-psychic-spiritual being.
+Nel refers to a "modern direction of thinking in the pedagogics which the Faculty of Education is developing, and which now links up with the anthropological-pedagogical views which developed in Europe, especially in Germany, Holland, Belgium, Switzerland, and France, where the pedagogic al situation is the starting point"^(30:1).

 ^{} Pedagogiekjoernaal (1980), Vol. 1, No. 2, 133-157.
+EDITED March 2024.

-He explained in exquisite ways how an accountable "psychological pedagogics" arose within which the existential-human is brought to the foreground, and he says that only a psychology and pedagogy that are rooted in a "modern philosophical anthropology" are in a position to understand^(28: 5) persons in their totality, i.e., in their world involvement and to study them in their existential situations.
+He explains, in exquisite ways, how an accountable "psychological pedagogics" arises, within which the existential-human is brought to the foreground, and he says that only a psychology and pedagogy which are rooted in a "modern philosophical anthropology" are able to understand ^(28: 5) persons in their totality, i.e., in their world involvement, and to study them in their existential situations.

-In orthopedagogic thought, the emphasis was placed on the fact that a child with problems has to be approached as he "announces" himself within an educative situation in relationship to an adult to whom he is committed for help and support.
-Thus, there is a search for the essentials of a child, that is an accountable child-anthropology, on the one hand, and, on the other hand, a taking account of the fact that a child himself establishes relationships in which he encounters things.
-This implies a grounding of these essentials in the world established by a child with problems, i.e., as a child who is committed to being educated (49: 32).
+In orthopedagogic thought, the emphasis is placed on the fact that a child with problems must be approached as he/she "announces" him/herself within an educative situation in relationship to an adult to whom he/she is committed for help and support.
+Thus, there is a search for the essentials of a child, i.e., for an accountable child-anthropology, on the one hand, and, on the other hand, a consideration of the fact that a child him/herself establishes relationships in which he/she encounters things.
+This implies a grounding of these essentials in the world established by a child with problems, i.e., as a child who is committed to being educated (49: 32)